 How to lose fat without losing muscle

-Charles Remington explains how appropriate carbohydrate intake can help you lose weight whilst maintaining muscle
+Charles Remington explains how appropriate carbohydrate intake can help you lose weight whilst maintaining muscle.

 Exercise on days where you are receiving more carbohydrates

-Exercising on days where muscles are getting more carbohydrates for fuel and taking days off from exercise when you are being aggressive about fat loss.
-One of the most difficult thoughts for exercisers to accept is that most of the results from exercise come when we are not exercising.
+Exercising on days where muscles are getting more carbohydrates for fuel and taking days off from exercise when you are aggressive about fat loss.
+One of the most challenging thoughts for exercisers to accept is that most of the results from exercise come when we are not exercising.
 They come after we exercise and in direct response to how the muscles receive nutrition after exercise.

 Exercise 1.5 to 2 hours after eating when blood sugar levels and insulin levels are slowly declining.
 As insulin levels increase in response to a rise in blood sugar after a meal, the cells are in an anabolic state (receiving nutrients).
-Insulin is the hormone that feeds are cells.
+Insulin is the hormone that feeds our cells.

 This article first appeared in: